mantidproject/mantid/dev-docs/source/Testing/ReflectometryGUI/ReflectometryGUITests.rst

 - Click the drop-down on the rectangle select button and select ``Transmission``.
 Draw a transmission region onto the slice viewer plot.
 Then, in the same way, add one or more ``Background`` regions.
 The reduction should be re-run each time a region is added:

   - You should see the tab quickly disable and re-enable.
-  - Another run of ``ReflectometryReductionOneAuto`` will be logged in the Messages bar.
+  - Another run of ``ReflectometryISISLoadAndProcess`` will be logged in the Messages bar.
   - The 1D plot should update (although this is usually only noticeable when changes are made to the Signal region).

 - Check that moving and resizing regions triggers a re-run of the reduction.
-- Check that you can delete one of the Background regions by selecting it and pressing delete on your keyboard.
+- Check that you can delete one of the Background regions by selecting it and pressing the ``Delete`` key on your keyboard.
 - Click the ``Apply`` button at the bottom right of the tab.
 The selected regions of interest should be populated in the lookup table on the Experiment Settings tab.
 - Back on the Reduction Preview tab, click the export button above the top left of the 1D plot.
 This should export a workspace called ``preview_reduced_ws`` to the ADS.
 - Right-click the workspace and select ``Show History``:

+  - In the Algorithms list, expand ``ReflectometryISISLoadAndProcess``.
-  - View the history for ``ReflectometryReductionOneAuto`` and check that the inputs for ``ProcessingInstructions``, ``BackgroundProcessingInstructions`` and ``TransmissionProcessingInstructions`` correspond to the ranges of spectra you selected.
+  - Click on ``ReflectometryReductionOneAuto`` and check in the right hand pane that the inputs for ``ProcessingInstructions``, ``BackgroundProcessingInstructions`` and ``TransmissionProcessingInstructions`` correspond to the ranges of spectra you selected.
+  - Expand ``ReflectometryReductionOneAuto``.
-  - View the history for ``ReflectometryISISSumBanks`` and check that the input for ``ROIDetectorIDs`` matches the range of detector IDs you selected.
+  - Click on ``ReflectometryISISSumBanks`` and check that the input for ``ROIDetectorIDs`` matches the range of detector IDs you selected.

 - Back in the Reflectometry interface, go to the Runs tab.
 In the Process Runs table on the right-hand panel of the tab, enter Run ``INTER45455`` and Angle ``1`` into the first child row.
 Click Process.
 - Compare plots of the ``preview_reduced_ws`` (from the Preview reduction) with ``IvsQ_binned_45455`` (from the batch reduction).
 They should be the same.